mlibrary/about-leverpress/src/content/about.md

 <h2 id="editorial">Editorial Board</h2>

 The Editorial Board is responsible for overseeing the acquisition, review, and development process through which individual titles have progressed, and to assure by its imprimatur both the scholarly quality of a work and its alignment with the editorial program of the Lever Press.
 The Board consists of faculty nominated from Lever Press pledging institutions and selected by the Oversight Committee.
-The Chair of the Oversight Committee holds an ex officio position on the Board and two representatives from Michigan Publishing and Amherst College Press hold non-voting positions.
+The Chair of the Oversight Committee holds an ex officio position on the Board and two representatives from Michigan Publishing hold non-voting positions.
 The Board meets monthly by teleconference and in person at least once per year.

 **Current Editorial Board members:**